 If you have been charged with marijuana possession in Amarillo, or any of the surrounding areas in the Texas Panhandle contact The Law Offices of David Enos.
 Attorney David Enos will make every effort to fight the allegations against you and help you achieve the most desirable outcome for your particular situation.
 (806)372-7307.
 David Enos represents clients in Childress, Hall, Carson and Donley in addition to counties in the Amarillo area

-In Texas, the prosecution must prove the alleged offender committed every element of marijuana possession beyond a reasonable doubt before they can convict the individual of the offense.
-This means the prosecutor must prove the alleged offender had either actual or constructive possession since possession is a required element to a marijuana possession offense.
-If the prosecution cannot demonstrate the alleged offender possession, the marijuana possession charges may be reduced to lesser offense or even dismissed.
+In Texas, the prosecution must prove the defendant had either actual or constructive possession of marijuana in order to obtain a conviction.
+If the prosecution cannot prove this, the marijuana possession charges may be reduced to lesser offense or even dismissed.

 What Our Clients Are Saying